Wade's Causeway: To the north

 Early records of the causeway's course to the north—when its remains were apparently more readily visible than today—differ considerably from one another: the early geologist and natural historian George Young, who wrote concerning the causeway in his History of Whitby, makes no clear mention of the route of the structure north of Wheeldale Moor; it is unmarked on the 1854 Ordnance Survey map of the area, and eighteenth-century historian Thomas Hinderwell's mention of it passing near Hunt House suggests a greatly differing route to that marked on 2012 Ordnance Survey mapping.
 At least one source states that a "conjectural" continuation to the north is visible in vertical aerial photography.
 Hayes reports that in his survey in the 1950s, he found a "trace of the embankment" in one short section and "a patch of the metalling" in four additional sections along a route past Hazle Head and Julian Park.

 Beyond Julian Park, it has been conjectured that the structure originally continued to the Roman garrison fort at Lease Rigg, southwest of Sleights, based on reports from antiquarians in the eighteenth and nineteenth centuries that fragments were visible at numerous points along this course.
 Hayes and Rutter appear confident of the structure's extent as far as Lease Rigg, but admit that its extent is conjectural from well short of that point, from Dowson Garth Quarry northwards.

 Numerous authors have conjectured that the structure was a road that continued past Lease Rigg all the way to Roman coastal fortifications or signal stations somewhere near Whitby, but this is debated.
 Drake reports in 1736 that an associate had followed its course from Wheeldale Moor to the coast at Dunsley Bay.
-Still, Codrington is dismissive of his account, and whether the author meant to imply that a visible structure had been followed, or simply that the associate had followed a proposed route without encountering it, is unclear.
+Still, Codrington is dismissive of his account, and it is unclear whether Drake meant to imply that a visible structure had been followed, or simply that the associate had followed a proposed route without encountering it.
 In either case, the author did not verify sight of the structure along this course himself.
 Several sources after 1805 report the same endpoint for the road, but it is unclear whether they are echoing Drake or had visited the site themselves.
 Several authorities state that any termini beyond Lease Rigg are "doubtful" and "unproven", and Elgee states that the causeway's northern course "is obscure and its termination unknown".
 Hayes and Rutter in 1964 found no evidence for a continuation of the structure any further north than Lease Rigg.
 Other authorities argue for possible courses extending northwards to Goldsborough, Guisborough, or Sandsend Bay.